1942 UK & Ireland Greyhound Racing Year: News

-Leading trainer Joe Harmon died, leaving a huge gap to fill in the trainers ranks.
-A race would be initiated in his honour and the race would aptly be won by the best greyhound in training, Ballynennan Moon.
+Stan Martin took over the Joe Harmon kennel range, following the death of Harmon the previous September.
+The range included the greyhound Lights O'London.
+A memorial race would be initiated in Harmon's honour and the race would aptly be won by the best greyhound in training, Ballynennan Moon.
 Alfred Critchley became the Chairman of the Greyhound Racing Association, in place of the late Edward Loch, 2nd Baron Loch.

 Ireland

 The Irish Derby moved back to a more traditional slot at the end of May and was held at Cork Greyhound Stadium.
 It was only the second time the classic was run outside Dublin.
 Cork had won the rights to host due to the unfortunate circumstances that had stopped them from holding the event the year before (Foot-and-mouth disease).
 The first prize was only £175, the lowest on record but the track experienced record crowds.
 John Crowley a local pub owner in Cork trained Uacterlainn Riac to success for his brother Jerry who owned the dog.
 Uacterlainn Riac (meaning Creamery Brindle) attempted hurdles after the Derby but failed to take to them and plans for a Grand National double were scrapped.